-Inactive Ingredients: sodium chloride, sodium metabisulfite, hydrochloric acid, and water
+Inactive Ingredients: sodium chloride, sodium metabisulfite, hydrochloric acid, and water.

-IMPORTANT INFORMATION The EpiPen® Auto-Injector has a yellow colored label.

-• The EpiPen Jr® Auto-Injector has a green colored label.

-• Your auto-injector is designed to work through clothing.

-The blue safety release on the EpiPen® and EpiPen Jr®

-Auto-Injector helps to prevent accidental injection of

-Only inject into the middle of the outer thigh (upper

-• Never put your thumb, fingers, or your hand over the

-orange tip.
+Important Information

+- The EpiPen® Auto-Injector has a yellow colored label. - The EpiPen Jr® Auto-Injector has a green colored label. - The EpiPen® Trainer has a grey color and contains no medicine and no needle. - · Your auto-injector is designed to work through clothing. - The blue safety release on the EpiPen® and EpiPen Jr® Auto-Injector helps to prevent accidental injection of the device.
+Do not remove the blue safety release until you are ready to use it. - Only inject into the middle of the outer thigh (upper leg).
+Never inject into any other part of the body.
+Never put your thumb, fingers, or your hand over the - orange tip.
 The needle comes out of the orange tip.

-Do not place patient information or any other foreign

-objects in the carrier tube with the Auto-Injector, as

-this may prevent you from removing the Auto-Injector
+If an accidental injection happens, get medical help - If an accidental injection happens, get medical help right away. - Do not place patient information or any other foreign objects in the carrier tube with the Auto-Injector, as this may prevent you from removing the Auto-Injector for use.

-· If an accidental injection happens, get medical help

-leg).
-Never inject into any other part of the body.

-the device.
-Do not remove the blue safety release until

-• The EpiPen® Trainer has a grey color and contains no